Nitrokey/nitrokey-websmartcard/implementation.md

 key_priv[32] = AES256(WC_MASTER_ENC_KEY, key_priv_plain)
 key_pub[64] = ECC_compute_public_key(key_priv)
 key_handle[48] = tag|key_data_raw
+PUBKEY = key_pub
+KEYHANDLE = key_handle
 ```

+To discuss:
+- if `WC_MASTER_ENC_KEY` use is required to derive a strong key.
+From the UX perspective it might require user to store another 20-24 words of the backup *Word Seed*, which is not desired.

 #### Input description
 | Field | Size [B] | Description |